dohyung97022/awsGuide/README.md

       * S3 / DynamoDB / Lambda
   * ### Log Data
     * Who : User, UserAgent, ...
-    * Where : Source IP Address
+    * Where : SourceIPAddress
     * When : EventTime
     * What : Region, Resource, Action
     * ![](images/cloudtrail_log_data.PNG)
   * ### CloudTrail Logs by Default
-  * ### Logs last 90 days
+    * #### Logs last 90 days
       * If you need more than 90 days, create custom trail
       * Custom trails are output to S3, and do not have GUI, so use Amazon Athena
   * ### Options
     * #### Trail can be set to log all regions
     * #### Can be set to across all accounts in organization